archont00/ofxstatement-raiffeisencz/README.rst

 ToDo:

-* There may be up to 3 types of fees shown on the same line of the statement as the underlying transaction.
+* There is a separate column for fees on the same line of the statement as the underlying transaction.
 Currently this is not dealt with properly, instead a new CSV file is generated (with suffix "-fees.csv") and the user must run ofxstatement with this